melofton/module7_R_dev/module7.md

 model_data <- autocorrelation_data
 ```

-Next, to fit our model, we will use the `ar.ols()` function, which fits
+To fit our model, we will use the `ar.ols()` function, which fits an
-an autoregressive time series model to data by ordinary least squares.
+autoregressive time series model to data by ordinary least squares.

 While it’s possible that including additional lags besides a 1-day lag
 might improve our predictions, for today, we will keep it simple and